Home/Blog/Chronic Care/Heart Care/What Is a Normal Heart Rate by Age and Gender?

 18+60 to 100 bpm

-• Body Position: The normal pulse rate of human body can briefly increase when you move from a sitting to a standing position because of changes in blood flow.
+• Body Position: The normal pulse rate of the human body can briefly increase when you move from a sitting to a standing position because of changes in blood flow.

 • Temperature and Humidity: The heart tends to beat faster in high temperatures and humidity as the body works to dissipate heat by increasing blood flow to the skin.